 Networ k form and function policies NF P1 Basis of identification of integral services: a current or prospective public transport service may be identified as integral to Otago's public transport network on the basis that it: supports the transport needs of Otago residents and visitors safely, effectively, and efficiently achieves outcomes of coverage and/or patronage of public transport services contributes to achieving the aspirations and goals of ORC's Strategic Directions (Appendix B), especially the Transport Strategic Direction.
-NF P2 Integral contracted services: a service may be identified as an integral contracted service when: operating the service under contract is considered necessary to maintain the service's existence or quality the service is funded, or future funding is actively being sought funding the service represents good value for money for ratepayers, taking into consideration the extent to which other funding sources (such as the National Land Transport Fund) impact the cost urban and regional public transport services identified as Integral Contracted on the integral services table (Appendix G) will be delivered and subsidised: in networks as outlined in Section 5.2 with forms and functions outlined in Section 5.2.
+NF P2 Integral contracted services: a service may be identified as an integral contracted service when: operating the service under contract is considered necessary to maintain the service's existence or quality • the service is funded, or future funding is actively being sought funding the service represents good value for money for ratepayers, taking into consideration the extent to which other funding sources (such as the National Land Transport Fund) impact the cost.
+Urban and regional public transport services identified as Integral Contracted on the integral services table (Appendix G) will be delivered and subsidised: in networks as outlined in Section 5.2 with forms and functions outlined in Section 5.2.
 NF P3 Approach to delivery of integral services: integral contracted services will be allocated into contractual units and delivered through service contracts to ORC.
 Integral exempt services will be allocated into exempt units according to their mode, function, and geographic area, and will be delivered by private operators on a commercial or not-for-profit basis.
-NF P4 Exempt services: subject to value for money considerations, ORC may provide financial assistance to identified integral exempt services based on: supporting Total Mobility and community transport services supporting the affordability of passenger fares that are more in line with similar contracted services.
+NF P4 Exempt services: Exempt service applications will be assessed and LTMA requirements followed.
+ORC will not support the registration of services that would undermine the performance of an existing contracted service.
+ORC will support the development of exempt services that deliver a part of the regional network not currently operated by contracted services.
+ORC may, in coordination with operators, promote exempt services that contribute to the region's public transport network.
 NF P5 Financial assistance of exempt services: subject to value for money considerations, ORC may provide financial assistance to identified integral exempt services based on: supporting Total Mobility and community transport services supporting the affordability of passenger fares that are more in line with similar contracted services.